After death of Kobe Bryant and daughter, Russell Wilson leads Pro Bowl players in ‘prayer for his family’

 Wilson throws TD

-Wilson entered the game on the final play of the first quarter, and things did not start out well as he was sacked by Denver’s Von Miller on his first snap after faking a hand off and attempting to roll out.
+Wilson entered the game on the final play of the first quarter, and things did not start out well as he was sacked by Denver’s Von Miller on his first snap after faking a handoff and attempting to roll out.

 But Wilson rebounded from that to lead a 70-yard drive that ended in a 6-yard touchdown pass to Amari Cooper of Dallas that gave the NFC a 14-7 lead.